tam-vo/vim-cucumber/README.md

 ## License

-rspec.vim is copyright © 2016 thoughtbot.
+cucumber.vim is copyright © 2016 thoughtbot.
 It is free software, and may be redistributed under the terms specified in the `LICENSE` file.

 The names and logos for thoughtbot are trademarks of thoughtbot, inc.